amilajack/erb-sqlite-example/README.md

 yarn dev
 ```

+## How it works
+`sqlite3` is a native dependency that needs to be compiled before it is used (therefore it is consiered 'native dependency'). `sqlite3` and any other depencencies in `./app/package.json` are imported as an [externals](https://webpack.js.org/configuration/externals/), which means that webpack doesn't process them.
+The dependency will be imported with normal `require()` calls.

+Some native dependencies have issues with how webpack bundles code.
+One solution to these kinds of issues is to add those native dependencies to your `./app/package.json`.
+These dependencies are automatically rebuilt against electron's node version after installing (see the postinstall script in `./app/package.json`). [electron-builder](https://github.com/electron-userland/electron-builder) will also rebuild dependencies just before packaging your app.

+You **must** install the dependencies as `dependencies` **and not** `devDepencencies`.
+Make sure to install like so for npm: `npm install --save my-cool-depencency` and like so for yarn: `yarn add my-cool-depencency -S`.

 ## Notes
 **The changes that were made were installing sqlite to `./app/package.json`:**
 ```bash
 cd app
 yarn add sqlite -S
 ```

-erb (electron-react-boilerplate) automatically includes sqlite3 using webpack.
-It is imported as an external, meaning that webpack doesn't touch it.
-Some native dependencies have issues with webpack.
-To avoid this, add those kinds of dependencies to your `./app/package.json`.
-These dependencies are automatically rebuilt against electron's node version after installing (see the postinstall script in `./app/package.json`).